|SSM Cardinal Glennon Children's Medical Center|

 Who Is at Risk?

-Certain things can make teens more likely to develop gum disease.
+Certain things can make a person more likely to develop gum disease.
 Some may inherit this tendency from their parents.
-The snacks you eat also can put you at risk of developing gum disease — especially if you grab fries and a soda in the mall after school and aren't able to brush immediately after eating them.
+The snacks you eat also can put you at risk of developing gum disease — especially if you grab fries and a soda after school and aren't able to brush immediately after eating them.
 You probably know that sugar is bad for your teeth, but you may not know that starchy foods like fries also feed the acids that eat into your tooth enamel.

 If you have braces, fending off plaque can be tougher.
 Plus, some medical conditions (including diabetes and Down syndrome) and certain medicines increase the risk of gum disease.